 In this paper, we propose \textbf{I}ntra and \textbf{I}nter-Domain \textbf{P}rototype Federated Learning (I$^2$PFL), which consists of two components: \textit{Generalized Prototypes Contrastive Learning (GPCL)} and \textit{Augmented Prototype Alignment (APA)}.
 Our proposed I$^2$PFL is illustrated in Fig.~\ref{system}.
-Our approach simultaneously handles intra- and inter-domain prototypes under domain-skewed FL.
-First, Generalized Prototypes Contrastive Learning (GPCL) is proposed to guide the local model training with the inter-domain knowledge and alleviate the domain shift problem in FL.
-Specifically, we generate the generalized prototypes using the reweighting scheme to reduce the bias towards dominant domains at the inter-domain level.
-Inspired by the success of contrastive learning~\cite{oord2018representation,chen2020simple,he2020momentum}, GPCL encourages the alignment of local features with the generalized prototypes of the same semantic class while pushing them away from generalized prototypes of different classes.
-Additionally, the APA component increases local feature diversity and avoids overfitting on domain-specific data at the intra-domain level by encouraging alignment between local features and augmented prototypes using MixUp-based feature augmentation.
 By combining prototypes at multiple levels, our proposed method enhances the global model's robustness and mitigates negative impacts of domain shift.
-Our primary contributions are: \begin{itemize} \item We focus on FL under the domain skew challenge and recognize that the existing methods are limited on constructing prototypes at the inter-domain level, while neglecting the intra-domain characteristics of local clients. \item To tackle the challenge of domain skew in FL, we introduce a novel approach, I$^2$PFL.
+Our primary contributions are: \begin{itemize} \item We focus on FL under the domain shift challenge, recognizing that existing methods primarily address prototype construction at the inter-domain level, overlooking the crucial intra-domain variations within local clients.
+Our approach uniquely integrates both inter-domain and intra-domain prototypes, offering a more comprehensive solution to domain shift and significantly enhancing the generalization ability of the global model. \item To tackle the challenge of domain shift in FL, we introduce a novel approach, I$^2$PFL.
 Our method first introduces prototype learning at the intra-domain level to enhance feature diversity using MixUp-based augmented prototypes.
 We further construct generalized prototypes with a novel prototype reweighting scheme at the inter-domain level to provide inter-domain knowledge, achieving generalization performance across different domains. \item We conduct extensive experiments on the Digits, Office-10, and PACS datasets.
 We demonstrate the superiority of our method over other baselines and validate the effectiveness of each component through ablation studies. \end{itemize}